singh-man/books/crackingTheCoding/12_cAndC++.md

 15			* object.  */
 16		}
 ```
-There's one additional way that referencescan becreated: by setting one SmartPointer equal to another.
+There's one additional way that reference scan be created: by setting one SmartPointer equal to another.
 We'll want to override the equal operator to handle this, but for now, let's sketch the code like this.
 ```c
 1   onSetEquals(SmartPoint<T>  ptrl, SmartPoint<T> ptr2) {
 2      /*  If ptrl has  an existing value,   decrement  its  reference count.
 Then,  copy the